CNURobotics/chris_turtlebot_flexible_navigation/README.md

   * Uses the launch file with a map corresponding to the Gazebo world (maps are located in common chris_world_models package)
   * For example, to launch with the Creech world map use `roslaunch chris_turtlebot_navigation amcl_creech_world.launch`

-> NOTE: gmapping is not released under Melodic
->  `roslaunch chris_turtlebot_navigation gmapping_demo.launch`
+`roslaunch chris_turtlebot_navigation gmapping_demo.launch`
->  * This uses Simultaneous Localization and Mapping (SLAM) to build a map during navigation.
+  * This uses Simultaneous Localization and Mapping (SLAM) to build a map during navigation.
->   Future releases will include a Cartographer setup.
+   Future releases will include a Cartographer setup.

  *NOTE:* For AMCL and slam mapping, the maps must have consistent resolution with the SBPL-based planner primitives configured in this setup.